lelegard/arm-cpusysregs/README.md

   crashes the system since the return pointer of the kernel functions are authenticated with a different key as used by the previous PACIA (believe me, I tried...)

+See the file [docs/references.md](docs/references.md) for a list of reference documentations.

 ## Build instructions

 - `make` : Build the kernel module and the applications.